-Notwithstanding the SEC's Reg BI going into effect in 2020, some states may still consider changes to their own insurance and securities laws and/or regulations in 2021.
+Notwithstanding the SEC's Reg BI, which went into effect in 2020, some states may still consider changes to their own insurance and securities laws and/or regulations.
 In 2020, Massachusetts promulgated regulations imposing a fiduciary duty on broker-dealers and agents and the NAIC adopted best interest enhancements to its existing annuity suitability model.
-A number of states adopted the updated NAIC model in 2020 and many more are poised to take steps in that direction in 2021.
-Related state fiduciary or "best interest" legislation and/or regulation is expected in 2021.
+A number of states have adopted the updated NAIC model and many more are poised to take steps in that direction in 2022.
+Related state fiduciary or "best interest" legislation and/or regulation could occur in 2022.